-Parameter Description AGENT_INSTANCE_HOME (Optional) Enter a directory location on the destination host where all Management Agent-related configuration files can be stored.
+Parameter Description AGENT_REGISTRATION_PASSW ORD (Mandatory) Enter a password for registering new Management Agents that join the Enterprise Manager system.
+By default, the communication between the OMS and the Management Agents is secured and locked.
+Any new Management Agents that join the Enterprise Manager system must be authenticated before they become part of the system.
+The password you enter here will be used for authenticating those new Management Agents.
+For example, AGENT_REGISTRATION_PASSWORD=Wel456come AGENT_INSTANCE_HOME (Optional) Enter a directory location on the destination host where all Management Agent-related configuration files can be stored.
 For this parameter, you can do one of the following: Leave it blank.
 In this case, by default, an instance directory titled agent_inst is created in the agent installation base directory.
 For example, if the installation base directory is /john/oracle/, then the instance directory is defaulted to /john/oracle/agent_inst Enter the absolute path to a custom directory.
 Although you can enter any location as a custom location, Oracle recommends you to maintain the instance directory inside the installation base directory.
 For example, AGENT_INSTANCE_HOME=/u01/software/em13c/ agentbasedir/agent_inst AGENT_PORT (Optional) Enter a free port on which the Management Agent process should be started.
 The same port is used for both HTTP and HTTPS.
 For example, AGENT_PORT=1832 If you do not enter any value, then either 3872 or any free port between 1830 and 1849 is honored.
-START_AGENT (Optional) Enter TRUE if you want the Management Agent to start automatically once it is installed and configured.
+START_AGENT (Optional) Enter TRUE if you want the Management Agent to start automatically once i is installed and configured.
 Otherwise, enter FALSE.
-For example, START_AGENT=TRUE If you do not include this parameter, it defaults to ${\tt TRUE}.$ ORACLE_HOSTNAME (Optional) Enter the fully qualified domain name of the host where you want to install the Management Agent.
-For example, ORACLE_HOSTNAME=example.com If you do not include this parameter, it defaults to the physical host name.
+For example, START_AGENT=TRUE If you do not include this parameter, it defaults to TRUE.
+ORACLE_HOSTNAME (Optional) Enter the fully qualified domain name of the host where you want to install the Management Agent.
+For example, ORACLE HOSTNAME=example.com If you do not include this parameter, it defaults to the physical host name.
 ALLOW_IPADDRESS (Optional) Enter TRUE if you want to specify an IP address for ORACLE_HOSTNAME.
 If ALLOW_IPADDRESS is set to FALSE, a prerequisite check fails when you specify an IP address for ORACLE_HOSTNAME while installing a Management Agent.
 For example, ALLOW_IPADDRESS=TRUE If you do not include this parameter, it defaults to ${\tt FALSE}$.
 INVENTORY_LOCATION (Optional) Enter the custom inventory location.